 The sandplay method consists of the psychotherapy client's creation of a three-dimensional picture with miniature figures in a tray of sand in the protective presence of a trained practitioner.
-The sand tray is 28 1/2 inches long by 19 1/2 inches wide and 3 inches deep.
-The sides and bottom of the inside of the sand tray are colored light blue.
+The sand tray is 28 and a half inches long by 19 and a half inches wide, 3 inches deep.
+The sides and bottom of the inside of the tray are colored in light blue.
 By moving the sand aside, the blue coloration can be used to represent areas of water in the sandy landscape.
 Real water can be added to the sand to make it adaptable to being shaped and sculpted.
 Miniature figures representing all aspects of life and fantasy are arranged on shelves near the sand tray.
-A wide variety of building materials out of which the client can fashion needed items is also available.
+A wide variety of building materials, out of which the client can fashion needed items, is also available.

 3. How does it help the client?

 The client is encouraged by the therapist to make whatever he or she likes in the sand tray and is given no further instructions.
 The remarkable feature of sandplay is that, as the client fashions and moves the figures in the trays, his or her psyche concurrently moves into new and healthier configurations.
 This takes place with no intermediary.
-Instead it is a direct link of psyche, or brain patterns to three dimensional figures that "write" and "re-write" its configuration to healthier, fuller functioning.
-I know of no other treatment modality that works with this immediacy with the brain and mind.
+Instead, it is a direct link of the psyche, or brain patterns to three-dimensional figures that "write" and "re-write" its configuration to healthier, fuller functioning.
+I know of no other treatment modality that works in this immediacy with the brain and mind.

-As the client works in the sand tray the therapist sits nearby making note of what figures the client uses and what the client says, or does, if anything.
-The therapist sketches or "maps" a diagram of the sand tray for future.
+As the client works in the sand tray, the therapist sits nearby making note of what figures the client uses and what the client says or does, if anything.
+The therapist sketches or "maps" a diagram of the sand tray for the future.
 Although no interpretation is made with the client at the time of the production of the sand tray, it is very important that the therapist develops an understanding of what is transpiring in the client's sandplay process.
 The strength of the sandplay method is commensurate with the therapist's capacity to safely hold the client's emerging unconscious content.
-The therapist experiences the client's emerging symbolic material in a pre-verbal right hemispheric manner.
-Through right hemisphere to right hemisphere mirror neuron communication the therapist's training, understanding of symbolic process, and his or her personal experience of intrapsychic work at the depths of inner development acknowledge and support the client's ability to bring the newly emerging material to consciousness.
+The therapist experiences the client's emerging symbolic material in a pre-verbal manner.
 Although sandplay appears simple at first glance, it requires extensive training to practice appropriately.
-Clients should look for certification of their potential sandplay therapists by the Sandplay Therapists of America (www.sandplay.org)

 4. In your opinion, what makes sandplay a cool intervention?